GhostTaker40/Python-Projects/README.md

 # Python-Projects

-Projects that I have worked on In my free Time Other tahn games
+Projects that I have worked on In my free Time Other Than games